AkshayBawane/MultiD-Assignment/README.md

 Gulp, SCSS, Bootstarp, Merge multiple media query npm module are used.

 Unused project code can be removed but due to time crunch it's there in source folder.

+Approx development time is 22 - 24 hrs, in multiple sittings.